-This IRP considers the effects of gas decarbonization, which includes the impact of Seattle's and Shoreline's gas bans in commercial and large multi-family buildings.
+This IRP considers the effects of gas decarbonization, which includes the impact of Seattle's and Shoreline's policies that limit natural gas use in commercial and large multi-family buildings.
 This IRP also considers the current Washington State energy code change that encourages residential builders to install electric space heating and water heating equipment instead of gas.

-The base demand forecast considers the effects of the Seattle gas ban and the 2018 Washington State energy code change from 2022 to 2023.
-For years 2024 and beyond, the CPA will estimate the effects of the gas bans, the current Washington State energy change, and future Washington State energy code changes.
+The base demand forecast considers the effects of the Seattle policy and the 2018 Washington State energy code change from 2022 to 2023.
+For years 2024 and beyond, the CPA will estimate the effects of local policies, the current Washington State energy change, and future Washington State energy code changes.
 Other decarbonization effects on the gas system, such as the Climate Commitment Act, were considered through the SENDOUT modeling process but are not included in the base demand forecast before additional DSR.